 - Or: create a campaign without a goal’s guidance

 b) Select your campaign type.
-These include all forms of Google ads (including search results, text, shopping) so make sure you select Video or, in some cases, Discovery campaigns in order to show your video to audiences on YouTube.
+These include all forms of Google ads (including search results, text, and shopping) so make sure you select Video or, in some cases, Discovery campaigns in order to show your video to audiences on YouTube.

 Note: Display ads can also be surfaced on YouTube, but remember that they aren’t videos, they’re just text and a thumbnail, and they also show up across Google’s Display network.